NeoGeographyToolkit/StereoPipeline/docs/sfm.rst

 ---------------------

 The ``camera_solve`` tool is implemented as a Python wrapper around two other tools.
-The first of these is the the THEIA software library, which is used to generate initial camera position estimates in a local coordinate space.
-You can learn more about THEIA at http://www.theia-sfm.org/index.html.
+The first of these is the the Theia software library, which is used to generate initial camera position estimates in a local coordinate space.
+You can learn more about Theia at http://www.theia-sfm.org/index.html.
 The second tool is ASP's own ``bundle_adjust`` tool.
 The second step improves the solution to account for lens distortion and transforms the solution from local to global